 Marissa Alexander did not get a chance to see her youngest daughter take her first step.
 She didn’t get a chance to hear her say her first word, or blow out the candles on her first birthday cake.
 These and many more memories that mothers are excited to photograph or catch on film weren’t possible for Alexander because she was living behind bars—all because she fired a warning shot in the air, harming no one, to ward off Rico Gray, her abusive estranged husband and the father of her youngest child.

-approximately 1.5 million women in the United States are raped or physically assaulted by an intimate partner, the National Coalition Against Domestic Violence has found, and of that number, 324,000 were pregnant when the violence occurred.
+Each year, approximately 1.5 million women in the United States are raped or physically assaulted by an intimate partner, the National Coalition Against Domestic Violence has found, and of that number, 324,000 were pregnant when the violence occurred.
 Unfortunately, according to a recent report by the Violence Policy Center, Black women like Alexander experience intimate partner abuse 35 percent more than their white counterparts.
 Moreover, the Urban Justice Center found that when Black women use deadly force to defend themselves from abusive partners, they are less likely to succeed at using as their defense being a battered spouse, making it more likely they will be convicted and sentenced for homicide.

 Gray beat Alexander repeatedly over the course of their relationship, even head-butting her and giving her a black eye while she was pregnant with his child.
 Her youngest daughter was born premature, and just nine days after Alexander gave birth, Gray attacked her again.
 This time he strangled her and threatened to have her murdered.
 It was this incident that led her to defend herself and her family by firing a warning shot upward into the wall.
 Alexander was arrested and sentenced to 20 years in prison.
 She was forcibly removed from her children’s lives, including her breastfed infant.